One of the easiest and most elegant appetizers you can make for a gathering is baked brie.

 The caramelized honey sauce is a classic French glaze called a "gastrique".
 It's one of those simple tricks of the trade that chefs use to provide razzle dazzle to a dish.

 Most references I found for gastrique would have you caramelize the honey first, then stir in some vinegar and reduce.
 I found that one can just as easily stir honey and vinegar together, bring it to a simmer, and reduce the sauce until it turns a warm shade of amber.

-I’ve also made the sauce with brown sugar in place of honey.
-It works too!
+I've also made the sauce with brown sugar in place of honey.
+That works too!
 Though I think I prefer the flavor of honey with the brie.

 You can use this sauce to swirl over other cheeses as well, melted or not.

 Honey Hazelnut Baked Brie

 If starting with raw hazelnuts, toast them by spreading them out on a sheet pan and roasting them in a 350°F for 15 minutes, or until the skins start to split.
 Remove from oven and place in a clean dish towel, rub to remove the outer skins.

 - 1 (8-ounce, 225 g) round of brie (we recommend President brand, it melts well)